milch/supermil.ch/content/post/fastlane-part-2.md

 As soon as you confirm your app's bundle ID, a couple things will happen:

-- If your app doesn't exist on the Apple Developer portal or on iTunes Connect [`produce`](https://docs.fastlane.tools/actions/produce/#produce) will create it
+- If your app doesn't exist on the Apple Developer portal or on iTunes Connect, [`produce`](https://docs.fastlane.tools/actions/produce/#produce) will create it
 - Any existing metadata from iTunes Connect will be downloaded by [`deliver`](https://docs.fastlane.tools/actions/deliver/#deliver)
 - Your project settings will be detected by `fastlane`, or you will be asked to enter them manually if this is not possible, and a `Fastfile` will be created for you